 What makes Sticky Password so great?
-What about them that makes people wax poetic about the software, why did Tom’s Guide, Cnet and Techradar rate them so highly?
+What about them makes people wax poetic about the software, why did Tom’s Guide, CNET and Techradar rate them so highly?

 To find out, we installed the password manager into all our machines and used it for a few days to get a feel of how the program really works.

 We’ve also taken the liberty to compile them nicely for your benefit, so you can discover everything you need to know about Sticky Password in one place.

 I’m pretty sure everybody and their mothers are familiar with the acclaimed anti-virus, AVG.
 You’ve probably used it in the past, or at least know someone who has.

 Well, you’ll be glad to know that most of the C-level executives in Sticky Password are made out of former executives from AVG technologies, who brought the same level of quality and dedication to their craft over to Lamantine Software, the company behind Sticky Password.